-Tax-favored (aka tax-advantaged) accounts are investing accounts that are given tax advantages by the government to encourage people to save for their own retirement.
+Tax-favored (aka tax-advantaged) accounts are given tax advantages by the government to encourage people to put money into their own retirement account.
 The big ones are the 401(k) and the IRA (including Roth IRA).
 Here’s our guide on how to open an IRA.

 Taxable Investing or Brokerage Accounts

 On the other hand, Taxable Investing Accounts can be invested in the same way as 401(k)s and IRAs, but do not get the same tax advantages.
-The profits you earn in these taxable brokerage accounts get taxed as capital gains.
+The profits you earn in a taxable brokerage account get taxed as capital gains.
 This is in addition to the income tax you already paid on the money you put in!
-They do however have the advantage of being able to be withdrawn penalty free at any time.
+They do, however, have the advantage of being able to be withdrawn penalty-free at any time.

 Regardless of which type of account you use, you will choose how your money is invested.
-You can buy stocks, bonds, index funds (basically a group of many stocks), or any other type of security (fancy word for investment that can be traded).
+You can buy stocks (small parts of a company), bonds (a loan to a company or the US government that pays interest over time), index funds (basically a group of many stocks), or any other type of security (fancy word for a tradable investment).